Spontaneous recovery: Neurochemistry

 For the learning and recall associated with spontaneous recovery to happen, there are specific gyri and neurotransmitters that play a role.
 Firstly, the cerebellum is needed to acquire certain motor skills and develop an automatic state with the movement patterns that are learned.
-Both the dorsal and ventral prefrontal cortex has been shown to play a big role in the development of memory consolidation and motor control.
+Both the dorsal and ventral prefrontal cortex have been shown to play a big role in the development of memory consolidation and motor control.
 Reciprocal loops are formed through neural circuits between the basal ganglia and prefrontal cortex which consolidate the memory.
 To elicit a stronger consolidation, rewards can be involved; the case for Pavlovian conditioning.
 The reward-related learning causes dopamine to release from the synapses of the basal ganglia and creates a stronger bond between the stimulus and response.
 Furthermore, if there is a traumatic incident that is associated to a memory, and that becomes suppressed, the amygdala is responsible for this fear conditioning.
 The amygdala leads to the caudate nucleus in the neocortex of the basal ganglia, so the fear response can also be triggered via spontaneous recovery.
 Basically, the stronger the emotional arousal after a learning event, positive or negative, can greatly enhance the memory's recall in the future.

 Another area of the brain important for memory recovery is the hippocampus and medial temporal lobes.
 Regarding the former, studies have shown that the hippocampus is a crucial area to strengthen memories by forming stronger connections between neurons.
 This is done when a person associates more stimuli with a particular memory and it becomes more easily accessible.
 Temporal lobes are said to be the area of the brain that are important for storing new memories when learning.
 The availability of memories accessible to recall is positively correlated with the size and function of a person's temporal lobe.